Multidrug-resistant tuberculosis: Treatment

+Some supplements may be useful as adjuncts in the treatment of tuberculosis, but, for the purposes of counting drugs for MDR-TB, they count as zero.
+Patients on ethionamide should take vitamin B6 to avoid neurotoxicity.
+Other supplements include: arginine,vitamin D,^{[needs update]} Dzherelo, and V5 Immunitor.

+Access and efficacy

 The majority of patients with multidrug-resistant tuberculosis do not receive treatment, as they are found in underdeveloped countries or in poverty.
 Denial of treatment remains a difficult human rights issue, as the high cost of second-line medications often precludes those who cannot afford therapy.